Master of Counselling Social Work

-The Master of Counselling Social Work at UNSW is designed for practising social workers to consolidate and further develop their counselling skills and knowledge in individual, couple, family and group contexts.
+The Master of Counselling Social Work at UNSW is a unique program designed for practising social workers to consolidate and further develop their counselling skills and knowledge in individual, couple, family and group contexts.

 Maximise Your Learning

-You’ll also study relevant counselling frameworks including interpersonal psychotherapy, cognitive behavioural, systemic family therapy, narrative therapy and mindfulness.
+You’ll also study relevant counselling frameworks, including interpersonal psychotherapy, cognitive behavioural, systemic family therapy, narrative therapy and mindfulness.

 The degree explores key aspects of approaches such as psychodynamic psychotherapy, trauma-based approaches and couple therapy.
 Students engage with in-depth analysis of their own counselling practice in small consultation groups.
 A participatory format is used in theory and practice seminars and intensives.